 The disparity in legal treatment of attribution across jurisdictions leaves the research data community to rely on normative values and conventions adopted by communities of practice to assure that data producers and providers receive the credit they expect and deserve.
 Norms of attribution in scientific publishing have been formalized to increase transparency and equality and they are promulgated in guidelines issued by well-established editorial and publishing groups such as COPE (the Committee on Publication Ethics), the Council of Scientific Editors, and the International Council of Medical Journal Editors among others (see the Bibliography).
 Applying these established guidelines to attribution practices for research data is a helpful starting point for the research community.

 The ethical rules and practices vary from community to community and may often refer to particularities of a defined scientific domain.
 For all these reasons, we believe that attribution requirements (except actual copyright infringement) should be defined by the communities, not by lawmakers.
-Consistent with this view, we do endorse the CC0 waiver of rights that suggests the normative attribution be given to the research data in question consistent with research discipline practice (see also Principle and Guideline 1B).
+Consistent with this view, we do endorse the CC0 waiver of rights that suggests the normative attribution be given to the research data in question consistent with research discipline practice (see https://creativecommons.org/about/cc0/ and Principle One and Implementation Guideline 1B).

-Guideline 6B.
-Authors using research data in scholarly work should give attribution to the data producer(s) and rights holder(s) (if different from the original producers), and unambiguously identify the source by using a citation that conforms to the Joint Declaration of Data Citation of Principles.

-Beyond the norms inherited from the scientific publishing system, specific practices for attribution for research data are being established and finding widespread support.
+Beyond the norms and ethics inherited from the scientific publishing system, specific practices for attribution for research data are being established and finding widespread support.
 Specifically, the development of persistent identifiers assigned to data sets, and the creation of the DataCite organization in 2009, has made it possible to formalize the concept of data citation.
 Another notable effort has been CODATA’s Data Citation Standards and Practices Task Group whose analyses and reports spurred the development of the Force11 Joint Declaration of Data Citation Principles -- a widely endorsed statement covering the purpose, function and attributes of citations for data.
-Other organizations have also been active.
+Other organizations have also been active in this area.

 Definitions and Discussion of Terms